vishwajith1/Text_Encode_and_Decode/README.md

 # Text_Encode_and_Decode
 Rail Fence Cipher

-This project/ implementation is neigther the fastest nor the safest way to code Rail Fence Cypher.
-My aim was to implement a readable and easy to understand mathmetical manipulation approch.
+This project/ implementation might not be the best way, My aim was to implement a readable and easy to understand mathmetical manipulation approch of Rail Fence Cypher.

 Project structure: